 Technology Fee: The full-time technology fee of \$75 or the part time fee of \$37.50 will be added to the bill.
 The technology fee for the summer session is \$37.50.
 The technology fee is non-refundable, however, if the following occurs, a refund will be granted:

-- a. the College cancels a course or courses causing the student to drop below full-time; - b. the student is incorrectly billed by the College; - the student officially withdraws prior to the first day of the semester/session
+- b. the student is incorrectly billed by the College; - c. the student officially withdraws prior to the first day of the semester/session

 Special Fees